coffeefolia/identity/README.md

 # identity
-Username generator application.
+Username generator application. <br>
 To run locally, navigate to the `identity` base folder and spin up a local web server:

 ```python3 -m http.server```